 To meet this need, many voice service providers offer SLA-backed VoIP services where call quality and uptime aren’t just features but contractual commitments.

-Before you can improve your VoIP quality, you'll need to measure it.
-A VoIP quality test can offer a diagnostic window into your network's performance that reveals potential issues before they become problems for your users.
-But beware: these tests can take real effort and planning!
+Before you can improve your VoIP quality, you need to measure it first.
+A VoIP quality test provides valuable insights into your network’s performance, helping you detect and resolve potential issues before they impact users.
+However, these tests require careful planning and the right tools to be effective.

 Once you’ve identified your VoIP performance issues, it’s time to take action.
 Here are seven strategies to boost VoIP call quality across your network: